-Last years this time, I found out about the Canola Fields out in the regional / rural parts of Melbourne.
+I first found out about the Canola Fields in the regional / rural parts of Melbourne in 2015.
+I was literally screaming in excitement at the time!!
 Being the budding photography and keen road-tripper than I am, of course I had to go and make my mark on those fields of gold.
 Read the original blog post here.

 A year has gone by and I can’t believe how quickly time has passed.
 Here I am, back at the canola fields for yet another photoshoot (because apparently visiting once wasn’t enough :p ).
 Like last year, I went to the Canola Fields located at Point Wilson, thinking, all I need to do is open the gate, drive in, and ta-dah, we will be surrounded by canola.
-That thought went clearly out the door because the gate at Point Wilson had four locks on it, clearly to prevent “invaders” like myself from entering.
+That thought went clearly out the door because this time around, the gate was locked.

-Finding Lake Borrie was a pretty nice surprise but at the same time, I was a little let down that all the canola fields we drove by had locked gates and barbed wire fences meaning we could only admire from a distance.
-I was actually really glad that I managed to visit last year, because otherwise, I wouldn’t have been able to travel inside and stand amongst the yellow canola and do what I wanted to do.
+Finding Lake Borrie was a pretty nice surprise but at the same time, I was a little let down that all the canola fields we drove by had locked gates and barbed wire fences meaning we could only admire them from a distance.

-After taking some photos of Lake Borrie, we did a U-turn back down Point Wilson Road onto the M1 Freeway when a little candle inside me lit up!
-Along Oxford Street (just off the M1 Freeway Melbourne Bound), I saw yet another large field of Canola and the gate was opened!
+After taking some photos of Lake Borrie, we did a U-turn back down Point Wilson Road onto the M1 Freeway when I saw something from the tip of my eye.
+Along Oxford Street (just off the M1 Freeway Melbourne Bound), I saw a large field of Canola and the gate was opened!
 So we quickly pulled over and ran inside to take photos.
 I guess as the old saying goes, the best is always saved for last.

 Last year, the aim was to have a photoshoot of my ride (the ford focus) amongst the yellow canola.
 The aim of this year was to take photos of the Canola Fields featuring my rainbow umbrella (and my friend’s car, the Mini Cooper S).
 Overall, the canola fields along Oxford Street saved the day (and the fact that we discovered Lake Borrie – a very quiet, scenic little place).